haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 The content of the new env file will be very similar to what we have created in `.env`.
 Only a few lines will be updated to match the later docker setup.

-Create a .env.docker in the backend directory.
+Create a `.env.docker.dev` in the backend directory.

 ```plaintext
 drf-subscription-app-Tutorial/